online3d/online3d.github.io/index.md

 ---
 layout: page
 mathjax: true
-title: "A virtual 3D Learning Platform- Physics"
+title: "Effectuall"
 ---
 ### Effect of Visual Learning - Effectual Learning
+A virtual 3D Learning Platform- Physics
 Effectuall provides an effective and powerful 3D learning platform for Interactive Physics Simulations.
 It introduces a teaching methodology that uses technology as access points for guiding students in science.

 ## Explore.
 Evaluate.
 Envision.